 The most common injuries are head trauma, broken bones, cuts and scrapes, and body trauma, incurred from a variety of reasons, including:

 - Improper use

-- Defects from manufacturing
+- Design flaws and defects from manufacturing

-- Too closely spaced equipment
+- Equipment that’s too closely spaced together

 The HUR Solution